dcribb19/travel/README.md

     ```python
     states_traveled(person: dict, color: str)
     ```
+- us-states.json is used to create the overlay.
 - Legend provides total number of states traveled to and allows for selection to compare different people.
     ![text](https://github.com/dcribb19/travel/blob/master/examples/legend.png 'Legend')
 - File will be saved as us_map.html.